Ruhama Avraham: Likud Party

-She ran in the Likud primaries in 2003 and won 16th place in the Knesset elections, in which the Likud won 38 seats.
+She ran in the Likud primaries in ahead of the 2003 election and won the 16th slot on the party list.
+She was subsequently elected to the Knesset as Likud won 38 seats.

-She served as Chairperson of the Sub-Committee for Small and Medium Businesses, as well as a member of the Knesset Finance Committee, the Committee on the Status of Women, the Special Committee on Foreign Workers.
+She served as Chairperson of the Sub-Committee for Small and Medium Businesses, as well as a member of the Knesset Finance Committee, the Committee on the Status of Women and on the Special Committee on Foreign Workers.
 As chairman of the Small and Medium-Sized Enterprises Committee, she initiated the establishment of the State-guaranteed Small Business Loans Fund, which is currently managed by Bank Leumi and leveraged NIS 3 billion.

 On 30 March 2005, she was appointed Deputy Minister of the Interior by then-Prime Minister Ariel Sharon.

 On 1 November, Army Radio reported that Avraham and the deputy minister of the interior were traveling to Agrexco in the US with the funding of Agrexco.
 In August 2008, it was decided to close the case for lack of evidence.

 At the end of 2005, Interior Minister Ophir Pines resigned.
 Avraham, who served as Deputy Minister of Interior, received the powers of the Minister of the Interior.
 She became the acting interior minister until the end of the 2006 election campaign.
 During her tenure as interior minister, the interior minister first came out with a municipal bond program that was implemented in the cities of Ramla, Yehud, Eilat and Ra'anana.